 Your Workers’ Compensation claim must be moved forward by you, the claimant, and your attorney, to ensure you are getting the benefits you are entitled to receive.
 If you have been injured on the job and want an experienced Workers’ Compensation lawyer to protect your rights to receive all the benefits you are entitled to receive.
 If you have been injured on the job and want an experienced Workers' Compensation lawyer to protect your rights and receive all the benefits you are entitled, call Peter Brown at 843.971.0099

 What to Do If You Have Been Injured on the Job

 - Immediately, or as soon as possible, notify your employer that you suffered an injury on the job.

 - Get the names, addresses and phone numbers of each and every witness to the injury.

 - Seek immediate medical attention.
 Provide as much detail as possible to the medical provider in regard to the extent of your pain and the injuries.

 - Contact our office immediately.

 - Realize that the insurance company for your employer will have an adjuster assigned to your claim very quickly.
-You will need an experienced Workers' Compensation Attorney protecting your right to receive Temporary Total Disability Benefits and appropriate medical treatment.
+You will need an experienced Workers’ Compensation attorney protecting your right to receive such things as Temporary Total Disability Benefits and appropriate medical treatment for your specific injury.
 You will need someone to help monitor your recovery.
 We will help you return to work, when appropriate, under the proper restrictions.
 We will help determine when you have reached Maximum Medical Improvement and explain to you what that means to your claim.
 Our goal is to help you return to your job, if possible, and receive the appropriate amount of compensation you deserve for your injury.